vmandic99/healthlinkcenter/README.md

 HealthLinkCenter is a web application that allows patients with physical disabilities or chronic conditions to easily measure their pulse from the comfort of their home.
 The app uses Bluetooth technology to communicate with a smartwatch to collect data and securely stores it in a Firebase database.
 This allows doctors and caregivers to remotely monitor the patient's health data.

+Currently, you can visit the site at: [https://vmandic99.github.io/healthlinkcenter/](https://vmandic99.github.io/healthlinkcenter/)

+## Demo Video

+Watch the demo video here:

+[![Demo Video](https://vumbnail.com/1045304319.jpg)](https://vimeo.com/1045304319)

 ## Features

 - **Bluetooth Pulse Measurement**: Allows patients to easily measure their pulse using a smartwatch.
 - **Data Visualization**: The measured data is displayed graphically in real-time.
 - **Firebase Integration**: All collected data is securely stored in a Firebase database.
 - **Remote Monitoring**: Doctors and caregivers can access and monitor the patient's health data without the patient needing to leave home.

-## Demo Video

-Watch the demo video here:

-[![Demo Video](https://vumbnail.com/1045304319.jpg)](https://vimeo.com/1045304319)

 ## Technologies Used